felixge/node-utest/Readme.md

 ## Why yet another test library?

-I wanted something simple, that just does unit tests (no async) and nothing else.
-And each test is supposed to be a standalone UNIX program.
+I wanted something simple, that just does unit tests (no async) and where each test is a standalone UNIX program.
 Now it exists.

+## How do I run async tests?

+Currently there is only one sane way: Use one file per test.
+If that becomes an issue, you should write more unit tests.

 ## Install